 2.2 Claiming conformance

 Claims of conformance to the Profile can be made when Profile requirements are met by an implementation.
 An implementation may claim base conformance when implementing all unconditional requirements.
-An implementation may claim extended conformance when implementing all unconditional as well as conditional requirements.
+An implementation may claim extended conformance when and only when implementing all conditional as well as all unconditional requirements.

 The Profile defines the conformance claim token as follows following the XML-Namespace specification.